2014 NCAA Division I men's basketball championship game: Kentucky Wildcats

-Connecticut
+Connecticut Huskies

 The Connecticut Huskies were ranked number 18 in the preseason AP poll and did not have any McDonald's All-American selections on their roster.
 They started 9–0, rising to #10, but quickly dropped out of the top 25 when they got off to a slow start in the American Athletic Conference (AAC).
-They ended up 12–6 in conference play and lost to Louisville—who had defeated UConn by 33 points in the final regular season game for both teams—in the AAC tournament finals 71-61.
+They ended up 12–6 in conference play and lost to Louisville—who had defeated UConn by 33 points in the final regular season game for both teams—in the AAC tournament finals 71–61.

-Connecticut entered the 2014 NCAA Tournament as an at-large selection and was given the number 7 seed in the East Region.
-In the second round of the tournament, Connecticut pulled away from St. Joseph's, beating them 89–81 in overtime.
+UConn entered the 2014 NCAA Tournament as an at-large selection and was given the number 7 seed in the East Region.
+In the second round of the tournament, UConn pulled away from St. Joseph's, beating them 89–81 in overtime.
 In the third round, Shabazz Napier scored 25 points to beat Villanova 77–65.
 In the Sweet 16, DeAndre Daniels scored 27 points leading UConn to an 81–76 win over Iowa State to advance to the East Regional Finals.
 In the Elite Eight, Napier's 25 points were enough to outlast Gary Harris's 22 points and beat Michigan State 60–54 to advance to the Final Four.
 In the Final Four, Connecticut faced Florida, whom they had beaten 65–64 on December 2, 2013, at Gampel Pavilion on a Napier buzzer-beating shot.
 Florida jumped out to an early 16–4 lead in the rematch, but UConn turned things around and upset number 1 Florida, 63–53, ending Florida's 30-game winning streak.
 DeAndre Daniels had 20 points and 10 rebounds, becoming only the fourth player to do so in a national semifinal win in the last 25 years.
 (Carmelo Anthony of Syracuse had 33 points and 10 rebounds in a 95–84 victory over Texas in the 2003 Final Four.
 Corliss Williamson did it twice for Arkansas, once in 1994 in a 91–82 win over Arizona, and once in 1995 with 21 points and 10 rebounds in a 75–68 win over North Carolina.
 Chris Webber of Michigan achieved the feat in 1993 in an 81–78 win over Kentucky.)

-Connecticut was the first number 7 seed to reach the national title game.
+UConn was the first number 7 seed to reach the national title game.
 Their 33-point loss to Louisville at end of the regular season is the largest defeat ever suffered by an eventual National Champion.